walter-juan/compose-icon-collections/README.md

 | [Remix Icon](https://github.com/Remix-Design/RemixIcon) | remix    | [![Remix - Maven Central Version](https://img.shields.io/maven-central/v/com.woowla.compose.icon.collections/remix)](https://central.sonatype.com/search?namespace=com.woowla.compose.icon.collections&q=remix)          | [![GitHub License](https://img.shields.io/github/license/Remix-Design/RemixIcon)]()  |
 | [Boxicons](https://github.com/atisawd/boxicons)         | boxicons | [![Boxicons - Maven Central Version](https://img.shields.io/maven-central/v/com.woowla.compose.icon.collections/boxicons)](https://central.sonatype.com/search?namespace=com.woowla.compose.icon.collections&q=boxicons) | [![GitHub License](https://img.shields.io/github/license/atisawd/boxicons)]()        |

+## How it works

+Download tasks are executed to update the icons, the process is as follows:
+1. The icons are downloaded from the official repositories
+2. The SVG files are converted to Compose using [SVG to compose](https://github.com/DevSrSouza/svg-to-compose) and saved in the corresponding module
+3. Documentation is generated and saved in the [docs](/docs) folder
+4. (Optional) The changes are committed to the repository

+The [Update icons](.github/workflows/update-icons.yml) Workflow will update the icons automatically every 2 weeks.
+Right now, it only updates icons that have GitHub releases, so there are some icons that should be updated manually

 ## Development

 ### Requirements